Skip to content

 R -- "shared ref" --> E

-The in-memory object — records, embeddings, HNSW index — follows the same dual-ownership rules as StringStorage.
+The in-memory object — records, embeddings, HNSW index — follows the same dual-ownership rules as StringStorage, including Pinned vs OnDemand retention.

 On-disk artifacts are separate.
-A Path-A storage reads from a records file and (optionally) a pre-built .usearch index on the server's disk.
-Those files are not owned by the session; they remain on disk after the session ends and are reused on the next CreateEmbeddedStringStorageRequest that points at the same config.
-What gets rebuilt each session is the in-memory index object, not the cached bytes on disk.
+A Path-A storage reads from a records file and optionally a pre-built .usearch index on the server's disk.
+Those files are not owned by the session; they remain on disk after the session ends and are reused on the next request that points at the same config.
+What is rebuilt per session is the in-memory index object, not the cached bytes on disk.

 Models